murtazahasnain12/Project-4-Assignment/Assignments 1 to 6/README.md

 ### [03_Guess_The_Number_Game(User)](https://colab.research.google.com/drive/1NbBZ9nY4nQoanAMl9Tw42dfGIZTvMnPb)
 👉 This Python script is a number guessing game.
 It generates a random number between 1 and `[x]`, then repeatedly asks the user to guess the number, providing feedback if the guess is too high or too low until the correct number is guessed.
 ### [04_Rock, paper, scissors](https://colab.research.google.com/drive/1_5YOltoiafxWREkeH9yifyxhhNDL63Ec)
+👉 This code implements a simple **Rock-Paper-Scissors** game where:
+1. The user inputs their choice ('r' for rock, 'p' for paper, 's' for scissors).
+2. The computer randomly selects one of the three options.
+3. The program determines the winner based on the game rules.
+4. It prints whether the user **won, lost, or tied**.

 ### [05_Hangman_Python](https://colab.research.google.com/drive/1lLGYcLV6StdwwZ2Zx34E3GCBK7SbrVJ8#scrollTo=7f2jrjcVHckp)